stars-labs/heco-chain-docs/en-us/dev/meta_tx.md

 ## Official Meta Transaction Service
 Huobi officially provides a meta transaction service with a fee subsidy based on the caller's `HT` holdings.

+The expiration time for the subsidy is 1 day(28800 blocks)；

 ![avatar](../../images/grade-en.png)

 ### API